-For more information on Asset Inventories, please contact David Mohammed at 315-385-3805 or [email protected].
+For more information on Asset Inventories, please contact your local Osmose professional or email [email protected].

 Having an accurate, traceable model of your electrical network is fundamental to improving responsiveness and reliability - especially when it comes to outage management.
 Osmose conducts network connectivity audits that establish accurate electrical models.